Epstein documents allege sex tapes of Clinton, Prince Andrew and Richard Branson

 Mr Trump is yet to respond to The Independent’s request for comment.

-In another email, she wrote that she “will make sure that neither that evil b**** Hillary or that Paedophile Trump gets elected”.
+In another email submitted by Mr Dershowitz in the court filing, Ms Ransome wrote that she “will make sure that neither that evil b**** Hillary or that Paedophile Trump gets elected”.

-“I will also make sure that everyone on the God damn planet see’s [sic] that footage and photo’s [sic] and will release them to Wiki leaks by Sunday.
+“I will also make sure that everyone on the God damn planet see’s [sic] that footage and photo’s [sic] and will release them to Wiki leaks [sic] by Sunday.
 I will take down Epstein and his bunch of f*** wit cronies myself!!!!!!!!!!
-I have also gone to a Russian news paper,” she allegedly wrote in one email.
+I have also gone to a Russian newspaper,” she allegedly wrote.

 In another email, Ms Ransome appears to speak of her fears about coming forward with her allegations against Epstein – for fear that “bad things” will happen if she does.

+“I would like to retract everything I have said to you and walk away from this,” she writes.

-“It’s not worth coming forward and I will never be heard anyhow and only bad things will happen as a consequence of me going public and I know this to be true,” she writes.
+“It’s not worth coming forward and I will never be heard anyhow and only bad things will happen as a consequence of me going public and I know this to be true.

-Mr Dershowitz’s lawyers wrote in a letter that the emails are “a necessary antidote to Ms Ransome’s deposition misstatements because they demonstrate she manifestly lacks credibility”.
+Mr Dershowitz’s lawyers wrote in the letter accompanying the emails that they are “a necessary antidote to Ms Ransome’s deposition misstatements because they demonstrate she manifestly lacks credibility”.

+Mr Dershowitz’s name has cropped up in other court documents unsealed last week in the civil case.
+He has denied all wrongdoing.

+Ms Giuffre previously claimed that she was trafficked by Epstein to Mr Dershowitz for sex.
+Three years later, in November 2022, Ms Giuffre admitted that she may have made a mistake in identifying Mr Dershowitz as one of her abusers.

-None of the individuals Ms Ransome made the allegations against have been charged with a crime.
+None of the individuals Ms Ransome made the allegations against have been charged with any crime in connection to Epstein.

-Ms Ransome has spoken out publicly about the abuse she suffered at the hands of Epstein and Maxwell.
+Ms Ransome has spoken out publicly on many occasions about the abuse she suffered at the hands of Epstein and Maxwell.

-In a deposition, Ms Ransome described Epstein’s sex trafficking ring with a “constant influx of girls” – while Maxwell was his “main right-hand woman”.
+In a deposition – an extract of which was released on Monday – Ms Ransome described Epstein’s sex trafficking ring as a “constant influx of girls” – while Maxwell was his “main right-hand woman”.

 “There was a constant influx of girls.
 There were so many girls.
 There were girls in Miami,” she claimed.